==================

 Last but not least, Big Cypress National Preserve is another excellent bird-watching area in Florida.
 Because of its five habitats, it offers a variety of outstanding birding locations.
 It includes hardwood hammocks, open prairies, cypress swamps, pinelands, and estuaries.

-The National Scenic Trail runs from Loop Road down to the deep into the swamp.
+The National Scenic Trail runs from Loop Road down deep into the swamp.
 H.P.
 Williams Roadside Park, Kirby Storter Roadside Park, Visitor Center, and Welcome Center provide views of waders, woodpeckers, warblers, bluebirds, and flycatchers.

-Commonly Seen Birds, bird watching in Florida
+Commonly Seen Birds, bird watching in Florida.

 • Woodpeckers